-In the digital marketing world, there are a lot of misconceptions and myths (myth-conceptions, if you will) about how organic and pay-per-click campaigns work together.
+In the digital marketing world, there are a lot of misconceptions and myths (myth-conceptions, if you will) about how organic search engine optimization and pay-per-click campaigns work together.

 We’ve heard and seen it all.

 But we have years of experience doing both PPC and SEO campaigns and we can definitively answer this ever-present question:

 Is a pay-per-click campaign going to affect my organic rankings?”

 As a rule, no.